RobZyg/Assessment-Task-3/index.md

 These five goals are the foundation of this project, and while they will undoubtedly change with time as the app develops, they offer a basic outline to its future progress.
 Further clarification and explanation on each goal can be found below.

-### Research and development
+### 1.Research and development

-Our first step in developing Clear Drive will be to conduct research into the most appropriate platforms to utilise when building it.
+Our first step in developing ClearDrive will be to conduct research into the most appropriate platforms to utilise when building it.
 It is imperative that the tool we select be easy to understand and usable by people with a limited background in app creation.
 The ideal tool would also have a function allowing multiple members of the team to work on it at once.
 As the platform we select will most likely be the same platform we develop in the future when our app becomes more complicated, it needs to be relatively advanced in what it allows, while also cost efficient.

-### Interactive Design
+### 2.Interactive Design

 If this project is to achieve our overarching aim of reducing road accidents in Australia, then this application will need to be accessible and useable by all demographics and groups.
 While it’s main purpose is served while not being interacted with, the app should be easy to turn on and off.
 It should reflect a Spartan yet modernistic design that is inoffensive and easy to understand.
 As our aim is to attract as many people as possible, the overall atheistic appeal is quite important.
 In our group discussions, many of use recounted apps used in the past that had been deleted due to their clunky and unappealing look, as much as for their usefulness.
 The design will also be imperative in helping us stand out from any competitors with a similar product.

-App Publication and dissemination
+### 3.App Publication and dissemination

 This goal focuses on uploading the app to the relevant online platforms that allow members of the public to download it and all necessary steps involved.
 It will also need to be formatted in such a way that it can be used on multiple popular platforms.
-For instance, when attempting to make this app available on IOS, we will need to follow the appropriate steps to use the App Store.
-These involve but are not limited to ensuring our app meets Apple Store’s guidelines, creating an Apple developer program account and uploading all needed code and metadata.
+For instance, when attempting to make this app available on iOS, we will need to follow the appropriate steps to use the iTunes store.
+These involve but are not limited to ensuring our app meets Apple Ssore’s guidelines, creating an Apple developer program account and uploading all needed code and metadata.

-### Awareness and Marketing
+### 4.Awareness and Marketing

 As previously mentioned, our aim depends on people downloading the app and using it.
 To do that, we require a strong marketing campaign that can raise awareness for what our project can offer the public.
 This campaign will have both traditional and digital marketing elements.
 Our crack marketing outreach team will first use digital methods to advertise online through the setting up of multiple social media accounts and a website.
 When we have the financial capability, we will also use more conventional methods to advertise such as billboards and radio commercials aimed at drivers.

 This goal also includes looking to secure external backers who would be interested in supporting or raising awareness for our project.
 These groups would vary from charitable organisations with similar aims as ours, to potentially government sponsored imitative which can financially cover our marketing costs.

-### Breaking into mainstream use
+### 5.Breaking into mainstream use

 Our final and perhaps loftiest goal is to increase our apps use to such a rate in that we can work with major organisations to achieve long term use and popularity.
 This goal focuses on increasing the apps use from its initial breakout phase, and ensuring it maintains its use after it has been downloaded.
 This goal is hard to define as it is in our final step and will most likely change with time.
 However it could include reaching out to local legislators and working to see if this app could be involved in changes to laws regarding the use of phones will driving.
 Additionally, to keep users incentivised we could work with local and national businesses to develop a financial incentive program that can be used if a person is a regular user of the app.
 For example, this could be a small discount on petrol for a user who has consistently utilised the app while driving.